-An overall average rate increase of 3.0 percent was approved by the Otay Water District as part of the annual budget adoption process completed in May, 2016.
-The District also authorized the discontinuance of the monthly system fee recapture, which was part of a 2013 Cost of Service study.
-With implementation of the rate increase, and the discontinuance of the system fee recapture, the average customer using 11 units of water will have a decrease of 18 cents per month effective January 1, 2017.
-The new sewer rates and charges will apply to service billed beginning January 1, 2017 and, depending on your billing cycle, will apply to service as early as the beginning of December, 2016.
+A rate increase of 7.5 percent was approved by the Otay Water District (the “District”) as part of the annual budget adoption process completed in May 2017.
+The typical District residential sewer customer will see their bill decrease by $0.56 due to the reduction in winter average water usage.
+The new sewer rates, fees, and charges will apply to service billed beginning January 1, 2018 and, depending on your billing cycle, will apply to service as early as the beginning of December 2017.

 An analysis of the District’s costs and revenues indicates an average 5.0% rate for sewer services billed on or after January 2015 and may apply to sewer services billed as early as the beginning of December 2014.
 The proposed rate, fee, and charge structure will provide revenue that recovers all costs reasonably borne in providing sewer service; are equitable to all customer classes; and are proportionate to the cost of providing the service to each customer class.
 Some of the sewage collected by the District is also treated by the City of San Diego’s Metropolitan Wastewater Division.
 The local share of improvements to those systems is passed along to system users.